Questions Parents Ask

 Do your students participate in standardized testing programs?

-Yes, our students are regularly tested in aptitude, basic skills, concepts, and reading comprehension using nationally recognized standardized tests.
+While we do not teach to a test, our students are regularly tested in aptitude, basic skills, concepts, and reading comprehension using nationally recognized standardized tests.

 Do students at Paideia receive instruction in art, music, and physical education?